kristianmandrup/controll/README.md

       def msg_map
         {
           must_sign_in: 'You need to sign in before accessing this page!',

-          auth_service_error: 'There was an error at the remote authentication service.
-You have not been signed in.',
+          auth_service_error: %q{There was an error at the remote authentication service.
+You have not been signed in.},

           cant_delete_current_account: 'You are currently signed in with this account!',
           user_save_error: 'This is embarrassing!
 There was an error while creating your account from which we were not able to recover.', }